Our Top Picks

 - Brushes and squeegees are well sized

-- On/Off water switch right on pole
+- On/Off water switch right on extension pole

 - Pole lengths are limited

-The Z-GJRE Water Fed Pole Kit comes in 4 different lengths from 12 to 30 feet in length, depending on the location and size of the panels or window.
+The Z-GJRE Water Fed Pole Kit comes in 4 different lengths from 12 to 30 feet in length, depending on the location and size of the solar panel or window.
 The kit includes an adaptor to reach tough angles, and the pole has three sets of locking mechanisms to customize the length of the pole as needed while washing.

 - Lightweight professional grade aluminum, good build quality